Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 string form.

-I will describe rules for these forms, in terms of abanascii;
+I will describe rules for these forms, in terms of abanascii.
-for other CEDs, please refer to their documentation.
+For other CEDs, please refer to their own documentations.

 ## Link Form